rumbu13/HomeAssistantNet/readme.md

 //create a client
 var client = new IHaClient.CreateDefault();

-//get a list of areasa
+//get a list of areas
 var areas = await client.GetAreasAsync();

 //get some states